waiting-for-dev/web_pipe/docs/connection_struct/sharing_data_downstream.md

   provided.

-This is a simple example of a web application which reads a `name` parameter and normalizes it before using it in the response body.
+This is a simple example of a web application which reads a `name` parameter and normalizes it before using in the response body.

 ```ruby
 # config.ru